Class of 2026

 Mai Le, MD

-Matched: Radiology st University of Utah Health
+Advanced Match: Radiology st University of Utah Health

 Professional Interest: My professional interests include imaging, women's health, health equity, and medical education.